laffan/obsidian-long-view/README.md

 - **Readable headings** – Auto-numbered (1, 1.1, 1.1.1...) at 12px, H1s underlined
 - **Image thumbnails** – Embedded images appear as 100px thumbnails
 - **Flag indicators** – Color-coded badges for TODO, NOW, and comment flags
+- **Optional type labels** – Toggle to show flag types (e.g., TODO, MISSING) alongside messages; excludes Comments and SUMMARY callouts
 - **Live sync** – Active heading highlights automatically as you scroll the editor
 - **Click to jump** – Headings, images, and flags are clickable for instant navigation
-- **Filters menu** – Compact dropdown to toggle Text, Numbers, Images, Comments, flip all line or section flags on/off at once, and fine-tune individual flag types (each entry shows a colored dot)
+- **Filters menu** – Compact dropdown to toggle Text, Numbers, Images, Comments, Types, flip all line or section flags on/off at once, and fine-tune individual flag types (each entry shows a colored dot)

 ### Paged Mode
 A zoomable grid of letter-size pages (450 words each) with: